-The Cuisenaire strips are the educational resource most used by teachers and families who are aware of the great value of manipulative material for children and adolescents to learn mathematics.
+The Cuisenaire strips or Cuisenaire Rods are the educational resources most used by teachers and families who are aware of the great value of manipulative material for children and adolescents to learn mathematics.

 What are Cuisenaire strips?